Request An Appointment Patient Registration Patient Registration

 Snoring is the sound that is produced by obstructed respiration during sleeping.
 When air from the mouth or nose flows to the lungs, it can vibrate the tissues in the throat.
 This vibration can cause a detectable sound, referred to as snoring.

-Anyone at any age is capable of snoring but you may not be aware that you snore.
-Since snoring occurs during sleep, most people do not know they snore unless they have a bed partner who hears their snoring.
-Snoring can be symptomatic of a variety of health issues, including Sleep Breathing Disorders (SBDs) like Sleep Apnea.
-If you snore excessively or experience daytime sleepiness as a result of your own snoring or the snoring of your bed partner, Sleep Rehab Snoring, Sleep Apnea and TMJ can help you stop snoring in Plano, TX.
+Anyone at any age is capable of snoring, but since it occurs during sleep, most people do not know they snore unless they have a bed partner who hears it.
+Snoring can be symptomatic of a variety of health issues, including Sleep Breathing Disorders (SBDs) like sleep apnea.
+If you snore excessively or experience daytime sleepiness as a result of your snoring or the snoring of your bed partner, Sleep Rehab can help.

 What is Sleep Apnea?

-It's a common sleep breathing disorder in which you have one or more pauses in breathing or shallow breaths while you sleep.
-People with untreated sleep apnea stop breathing repeatedly during their sleep, sometimes hundreds of times.
+It's a common sleep-breathing disorder in which you have one or more pauses in breathing or shallow breaths while you sleep.
+People with untreated sleep apnea stop breathing repeatedly during their sleep – sometimes hundreds of times in just one night.
 This means the brain and the rest of the body may not get enough oxygen.
-Thankfully, there are treatments available that will eliminate or reduce the effects of sleep apnea at Sleep Rehab Snoring, Sleep Apnea and TMJ.
+Thankfully, there are treatments available that will eliminate or reduce the effects of sleep apnea at Sleep Rehab.

 The only way to tell the difference between snoring and sleep apnea is with a sleep test.

-Even if your snoring is not caused by a serious SBD, Sleep Rehab Snoring, Sleep Apnea and TMJ can still help you reduce or eliminate the negative effects you or your bed partner experience from snoring.
-Snoring can affect the amount of sleep you get every night, your restfulness during the day and can be a nuisance for your bed partner.
+Even if your snoring is not caused by a serious SBD, Sleep Rehab can still help you reduce or eliminate the negative effects that you or your bed partner experience from snoring.
+Snoring can affect the amount of sleep you get every night and your restfulness during the day.
+It can also be a nuisance for your bed partner.

-First, we will perform a sleep test to determine if your snoring is connected to a more serious SBD.
-After assessing the results of your sleep test, we will determine the best approach to help with your condition.
+First, a sleep test is needed to confirm whether your snoring is connected to a more serious SBD.
+Once a diagnosis has been made, we can determine the best approach to help with your condition.
 If you snore, we will likely fit you for a customized oral appliance.
 This appliance will help open up your airways, lessening the vibrations in your throat.
 Less vibration means less snoring.
 Worn regularly, this oral appliance will significantly reduce or even eliminate snoring so you can get the sleep you need.

 Snoring Treatment FAQs

 Once you get your snoring under control, you and your loved ones can look forward to enjoying peaceful, restful nights again.
-Of course, before you commit to snoring treatment, you probably have a few questions that you want to be answered first.
+Of course, before you commit to snoring treatment, you probably have a few questions about what to expect.
 The FAQs below cover some of the inquiries that might be on your mind.
 Is there anything you want to know that isn’t addressed on this page?
 Don’t worry; you can always reach out to our Plano office to ask one of our helpful team members.

 What are Some of the Risk Factors of Snoring?